turingschool/front-end-curriculum/lessons/module-2/test-driven-development-with-webpack.md

 * New stuff works, old stuff is broken
 * Throw computer in the river.

 Building an application without tests is similar to building a house without blueprints.
-Just because this one column looks good, once you build the second column how do you know its going to be the same height and hold up the roof with the first column?
+Just because this one column looks good, once you build the second column how do you know it's going to be the same height and hold up the roof with the first column?
 You don't.

 Take a look at the workflow when you start with testing:
 * Read project spec and feel kind of panicky